kondilidisn/Sudoku-Handler--Solver-and-Creator/README.md

 # Sudoku-Handler--Solver-and-Creator
 Handler, Solver and Creator for the Famus Sudoku Game

-This project was developed for a school lesson in which we learned C programming language.
+This project was developed during a bachelor's course in which we learned C programming language.

 It is a Sudoku Handler that should be able to :
 	1. Load Sudoku table from file